Berlin in Boston with the Celebrity Series

-Now available on demand: on WCRB In Concert with the Celebrity Series of Boston, hear the best of Berlin, featuring the Philharmonia Quartett Berlin and the Berlin Philharmonic Wind Quintet.
+On WCRB In Concert with the Celebrity Series of Boston, hear the Berlin Philharmonic Wind Quintet and the Philharmonia Quartett Berlin in an evening of chamber works winding through the centuries, from Mozart to Ligeti.

 On the program: